 Years later… top bar hive beekeeping has become more mainstream.
 We know now that many of the miticides in use since the 1980’s have had some devastating consequences.
 They have contaminated the wax being recycled into new foundation, and the varroa mite has proven able to develop resistance to these strong chemicals - both bad news for bees.
 But there is no longer quite so profound a dearth of how-to information on using hives that promote the making of natural wax comb and eschew the use of foundation sheets.
 It’s gotten easier, and you get more results when you Google for natural or organic beekeeping.

-Today the Thinking Beekeeper books can be supplemented by attending a live weekend intensive class or, thanks to a grant from the Eva Crane Trust, by viewing The Thinking Beekeeper’s Top Bar Hive Beekeeping class on Vimeo.
+We supplemented the books by creating an online class, thanks to a grant from the Eva Crane Trust, called The Thinking Beekeeper’s Top Bar Hive Beekeeping class on Vimeo.
 We appreciate the Eva Crane Foundation’s willingness to fund this project and we continue to make it available as part of The Thinking Beekeeper Education Series.

-And Christy still likes to talk about bees.
-She is available to speak to your bee group about the important features of natural wax, and the How & Why of bee- and beekeeper-friendly top bar hive beekeeping, or to offer the Gold Star Weekend Intensive class in your area.
-She can be reached at Gold Star Honeybees, by calling 828-552-5225 or emailing firstname.lastname@example.org.
+Christy still likes to talk about bees.
+She is available to speak to your bee group about the important features of natural wax, and the How & Why of bee- and beekeeper-friendly top bar hive beekeeping.
+Zoom has provided a real cost savings when it comes to offering presentations as well as protection against continuing COVID issues.
+She can be reached at Gold Star Honeybees, by calling 207-449-1121 or emailing firstname.lastname@example.org.